reidtaylor1126/estore/README.md

 # E-Store: Playing Cards

-An online E-store system built in Java 8=>11 and Angular.js
+An online E-store system built in Java 8=>11 and Angular.js.
+This was a team project for an introductory software design course in my first year of college, but my parts of it should be a decent representation of my coding style in a somewhat large, formal Java project.

 ## Team